mgedmin/check-python-versions/README.rst

 are also shown but do not cause mismatch errors.

-In addition, ``python_requires`` in setup.py usually has a lower limit, but no upper limit.  check-python-versions will assume this means support up to the current Python 3.x release (3.9 at the moment).
+In addition, ``python_requires`` in setup.py usually has a lower limit, but no upper limit.  check-python-versions will assume this means support up to whatever's the latest Python 3.x release mentioned in other data sources, or the current 3.x release (3.10 at the moment), whichever is lower.
+This means that new Python 3 releases don't suddenly cause all your lint checks to fail if you use python_requires '>= 3.6' and such.

 When you're specifying Python version ranges for --expect, --add, --drop or --update, you can use